kowsalyas56/student-and-parent-excel-1/README.md

 - Which school performs better in G1, G2, and G3 marks?
 - How do student activities vary by guardian?
 - How does parental education differ by guardian type?
-- What age group and school combination impacts performance?
+- What age group and school combination impacts performance?<br/>
 Dashboard Interactions :<a href="https://github.com/kowsalyas56/student-and-parent-excel-1/blob/main/Screenshot%20(44).png">View Dashboard</a>

 ## Process